 Undergraduate Sustainability Grand Challenge Fellowship Program (USGCF)

 The USC Center for Sustainability Solutions (CSS) is pleased to announce the opening of the application period for the Undergraduate Sustainability Grand Challenge Fellowship (USGCF) program to support, through a competitive process, multidisciplinary research projects focused on sustainability.
 Funded by the CSS, and open to undergraduate students in all USC majors, the USGCF will contribute to extending to the larger USC community the values espoused by the Viterbi School of Engineering, the Price School of Public Policy, and the National Academy of Engineering Grand Challenges Scholars Program.
-More information can be found at https://sustainabilitysolutions.usc.edu.
-You can read more about previously selected projects by clicking here
+The deadline to apply is September 15th, 2023.
+To read more about the AY 22/23 sponsored projects click here

 In order to encourage undergraduate interest in developing innovative solutions to important sustainability challenges, we are soliciting proposals for multidisciplinary sustainability-focused research projects, led by USC undergraduate students, and involving faculty advisors from two or more schools across USC.
 This program leverages the sustainability theme of the national Grand Challenges Scholar Program (GCSP) of the USC Viterbi School of Engineering (https://viterbiundergrad.usc.edu/gcsp/).
 It also relates to the Environmental Engineering Grand Challenges (Grand Challenges and Opportunities in Environmental Engineering for the Twenty-first Century | National Academies) as well as to the UN Sustainable Development Goals (THE 17 GOALS | Sustainable Development (un.org)) .
 This program is separate from the GCSP and other existing USC funds such as the Provost Undergraduate Research Fellowship, URAP, and SOAR; it is meant as a streamlined process for undergraduate students specifically interested in addressing sustainability-related topics.